 The journey here:

 In order to get to Mistissini (which means Big Rock in Cree… possibly a foreshadowing of my future engagement ring?
-No?
-Okay.)
+Hehe.)
 I had to travel first from Toronto to Montreal and then from Montreal to Chibougamau (the city with the nearest airport.)
 From there, I had to get a taxi for the hour and twenty minute drive to my new community.

 Mistissini is technically a reservation and a dry community, which means they don’t sell alcohol anywhere on the reserve.
 The community size is around 5000, a huge change from the hustle and bustle of life in Toronto and Seoul.
 The community includes a grocery store, a community center, a post office, three schools (pre-school, elementary and high), four small churches, a health clinic, a hair salon and two gas stations.
 They even have a Timmy’s and a Subway!